The Covid-19 pandemic has exacerbated existing vulnerability and economic disparity. How are cities responding to these changes?

 Here are some examples of how cities responded to changing vulnerabilities and disproportionate impacts:

 In Medellin, Colombia, vulnerable people hung red flags from their homes to signify a need for assistance leading to a rise in ad hoc voluntary contributions.
-In response, the City created an integrated programme of support to vulnerable people that combined contributions from civil society and business.
+In response, the city created an integrated program of support to vulnerable people that combined contributions from civil society and business.
 This approach included:

-Lesson: Hear from Lakhsmi on the increased vulnerability of waste pickers in Pune on Cities on the Frontline #13 – Waste Management Waste pickers in Pune are an essential service of 3,500 pickers who cover 70% of the city.
+Lesson: Hear from Lakhsmi on the increased vulnerability of waste pickers in Pune on Cities on the Frontline #13 – Waste Management.
+Waste pickers in Pune are an essential service of 3,500 pickers who cover 70% of the city.
 Since most waste pickers are impoverished and of lower caste, civil society groups and corporations banded together to provide them with PPE to ensure safety.
 Despite this, many slums where waste pickers live had higher case counts.

-Lesson: Manchester Briefing #7 – In Colombia, there has been a novel approach to seeking assistance; hanging a red flag from the home.
+Lesson: Manchester Briefing #7.
+In Colombia, there has been a novel approach to seeking assistance; hanging a red flag from the home.
 Using this approach, the local government created an integrated relief system that collected donations of all resources (financial, human, etc.) and combined it with data on existing social support to enable the community to provide for the most vulnerable households.

 Opinion: (Im)mobility and social networks: the impact of Covid-19 on critical coping mechanisms for urban refugees.
 Disruption of social networks due to Covid-19 has increased refugees’ socio-economic vulnerabilities.
 But society cannot afford to exclude refugees as critical contributors in implementing responses to Covid-19.